OkanSen/AutomationTestingSRS/README.md

 is the name of the php file by default, which is not an issue if the above steps were followed properly and the folder was located inside the htdocs folder.

+Before testing the project using automation, two entries should be added to the database manually.
+1 - id - 21202377, password "asd1asd", email okan.sen@ug.bilkent.edu.tr
+2 - id - 21701610, password "asdasdasd", email hassam.abdullah@ug.bilkent.edu.tr

+These entries will be used for correct logins to the system.

 GitHub Page: https://github.com/OkanSen/AutomationTestingSRS